 “She’s holding them.”

-You see, I was sitting there watching it all unfold while clutching my chubby resume filled with prestigious accomplishments.
+I was sitting there watching it all unfold while clutching my chubby resume filled with prestigious accomplishments.

 This scene played out in my head.
 Many times.
 I wondered how fulfilling that list of accomplishments would be to me then.
-I wondered if it would mean to me in my old age what it meant to me in my youth.
+I wondered if that resume would mean to me in my old age what it meant to me in my youth.
 I wondered if investing my life in people might be more meaningful than paper.

 I couldn’t shake that image.
 I realized that my definition of a full life might change as life went on, and the choices I made in my young adult years could bless or haunt me as I got older.